Another Monkey: Analysis of the Mono Project History and Future Based on Microsoft Announcement

 “The last major release of the Mono Project was in July 2019, with minor patch releases since that time.
 The last patch release was February 2024.”

 2019 was a pivotal year for the .NET ecosystem.
 The official release of .NET Core 3.0/3.1 and the announcement of the .NET 5 development plan marked a significant acceleration in the modernization of the entire .NET platform, entering a second phase of deep integration.
 This greatly affected the importance of the Mono Project.
 As .NET Core gradually became mainstream, the marginalization of Mono became inevitable.
-Although the sudden emergence of Blazor indicated that part of Mono’s core technology was something .NET Core lacked at that time, the announcement of .NET 5 made it clear that the .NET ecosystem was moving towards a unified platform.
+Although the sudden emergence of Blazor indicated that part of Mono’s core technology—specifically its WebAssembly capabilities—was something .NET Core lacked at that time, the announcement of .NET 5 made it clear that the .NET ecosystem was moving towards a unified platform.

 Although the Mono Project underwent its last major update in 2019, subsequent development work focused mainly on fixing bugs and releasing minor patches, rather than introducing new features or improvements.
 The last patch version of the Mono Project under Microsoft’s management was released in February 2024, coinciding with the final days of the Xamarin brand within Microsoft’s products.
 After May 1, 2024, the Xamarin brand officially exited the historical stage, fully replaced by .NET MAUI.